sjrd218/rightscale-nodes/README.md

 For example, a Cloud's cloud_type value becomes a Node attribute called: `cloud.cloud_type`.
 Some resource data is used to generate Rundeck Tags.
-Tags are generated to represent different key Rightscale memberships (e.g, for datacenter.name, cloud.name, deployment.name).
+Tags are generated to represent several Resource memberships useful for Rundeck Node filtering.
+(e.g, for datacenter.name, cloud.name, deployment.name).